Symmetry breaking at a topological phase transition: Singular limit

-Fig.~\ref{fig:MagnetisationEvolution} shows the evolution of the order parameter $m$ at various systems sizes and temperatures.
+Fig.~\ref{fig:MagnetisationEvolution} shows evolutions of the order parameter ${\bf m}$ over the course of single simulations at various systems sizes and temperatures.
 The data reflect a PDF with sombrero form at low temperature and the central well of the symmetric phase at high temperature ($1 / \beta_{\rm BKT} \simeq 0.887 J$~\cite{Weber1988MonteCarloDetermination}).
-In Figs~\ref{fig:MagnetisationEvolution}a-c, we investigate the 2DXY model with Brownian dynamics by simulating the model with the Metropolis algorithm (Metropolis dynamics converge on Brownian dynamics~\cite{Neal2006OptimalScalingForPartially} with an $N$-independent physical time step that is proportional to the Monte Carlo time step, as outlined in Methods).
-Figs~\ref{fig:MagnetisationEvolution}d-f benchmark the diffusive Metropolis dynamics against the event-chain Monte Carlo algorithm~\cite{Michel2015EventChain}, as the latter induces global rotations and therefore $U(1)$ symmetry on short timescales.
-Each Monte Carlo time step is $N$ units of simulation time, defined within each algorithm description in Methods.
+In Figs~\ref{fig:MagnetisationEvolution}(a)-(c), we investigate the 2DXY model with Brownian (spin) dynamics by simulating the model with the local Metropolis algorithm, where each Metropolis iteration proposes a (local) single-spin perturbation and we draw observations after every $N$ such iterations, defining the Metropolis Monte Carlo time step as $\tau / n$ with $n$ the number of observations (Metropolis dynamics converge on Brownian dynamics~\cite{Neal2006OptimalScalingForPartially} with an $N$-independent physical time step that is proportional to the Monte Carlo time step, as outlined in Appendix~\ref{app:Algorithms}).
+Figs~\ref{fig:MagnetisationEvolution}(d)-(f) benchmark the diffusive Metropolis dynamics against the event-chain Monte Carlo algorithm~\cite{Michel2015EventChain} as the latter induces rotations of the order parameter [and therefore $U(1)$ symmetry] on short timescales.
+As outlined in detail in Appendix~\ref{app:Algorithms}, this is achieved by continuously advancing some \emph{active spin} at fixed (anticlockwise) velocity until a Metropolis rejection would have occurred.
+This defines a \emph{particle event} and induces a new active spin.
+We draw observations every $N$ units of event-chain time and define the event-chain Monte Carlo time step as $\tau / n$.
+The number of observations $n$ is fixed at $10^5$ and $10^3$ in the Metropolis and event-chain simulations.

-The low-temperature Metropolis data in Figs~\ref{fig:MagnetisationEvolution}a-c demonstrate that the global $U(1)$ phase $\phi_m$ is nonergodic on the simulation timescale, certainly for $N \ge 64 \! \times \!
-64$, while the high-temperature Metropolis data suggest $U(1)$-symmetric simulations for a broad range of system sizes.
-Moreover, the low-temperature symmetry-restoring timescale appears to increase with system size, suggesting a singular limit.
-Defining $g(\tau, N) := 1 - \sqrt{s_{\phi_m}^2 (\tau, N) / {\rm Var}[\phi_m]}$, where the simulation variance $s_{\phi_m}^2 (\tau, N)$ (of the global $U(1)$ phase $\phi_m$) defines the squared phase fluctuations of some $N$-spin simulation of timescale $\tau$ and ${\rm Var}[\phi_m] = \pi^2 / 3$ is its expected value, the Metropolis results are consistent with the long-time phase correlation
+In Figs~\ref{fig:MagnetisationEvolution}(a)-(c), the low-temperature Metropolis simulations are asymmetric for $N \ge 64 \! \times \!
+64$, while the high-temperature Metropolis simulations appear to be symmetric for a broad range of system sizes (with symmetric simulations defined by a simulation variance $s_{\phi_{\bf m}}^2$ that has converged to its expected value ${\rm Var}[\phi_{\bf m}]$ within some small $\epsilon > 0$).
+Moreover, the low-temperature directional mixing timescale appears to increase with system size, suggesting a singular limit.
+Upon defining the \emph{long-time directional stability}